Democracy Watch Mission

 Legislation that harms individuals based on their gender, gender identity, sex, sexuality, disability, and/or reproductive capacities.

-Legislation that threatens elections processes, election results, or the institutions that support democratic processes.
+Legislation that threatens election processes, election results, or the institutions that support democratic processes.

 Legislation that supports the goals of Project 2025.

-Legislation that harms immigrants, migrants, refugees in the United States, including their representation and histories.
+Legislation that harms immigrants, migrants, asylum seekers and refugees in the United States, including their access to humane processes and legal representation.

 Sub-categories